Bill Watch List / 2025 Session

 Alcohol Related Bills:

-- HB568 – Hearing – Economic Matters – 2/17 at 1:00 p.m. – Allows an alcoholic beverages license to be issued to an establishment that is within 300 feet of a place of worship or school in Dorchester County.
+- HB987 – Passed House and Senate – Waiting for Governor’s signature or veto – Allows an alcohol license to be given to an establishment that is within 300 feet of a church or “place or worship” in Baltimore County.

 Church Related Bills:

-- HB2 – Introduced – Removes the word “church” and “synagogue” from Maryland code and replaces it with “faith institution” in most instances or “place of worship in a few instances.”
+- SB24 – Passed Senate – House Committee Hearing – Held on 3/24 – Results Pending – Removes the words “church” and “synagogue” from Maryland code and replaces it with “faith institution” in most instances or “place of worship” in a few instances.

 Drug Related Bills:

-- HB413 – Hearing – Judiciary – 2/04 at 1:00 p.m. – Authorizes a person to manufacture a small amount of cannabis products or concentrated cannabis for personal use.
+- HB413 – Passed House and Senate – Waiting for Governor’s signature or veto – Authorizes a person to manufacture a small amount of cannabis products or concentrated cannabis for personal use.

 Education Related Bills:

-- HB161 – Hearing – Ways and Means – Held on 1/29 – Result Pending – Requires each county board of education to create an “age–appropriate” comprehensive health education curriculum that includes among other things, instruction on family life, human sexuality, gender identity and sexual orientation.
+- HB161 – Passed House and Senate – Waiting for Governor’s signature or veto – Requires each county board of education to create an “age–appropriate” comprehensive health education curriculum that includes among other things, instruction on family life, human sexuality, gender identity and sexual orientation.
 Each county board must also establish procedures for a parent or guardian to opt their student out the family life and human sexuality topics, but they may NOT authorize the parent or guardian to opt their student out of the HIV and AIDS prevention curriculum.
 (There is no mention in the bill of allowing or not allowing a parent or guardian to opt their student out of the gender identity and sexual orientation topics.)

 Family Related Bills:

-- HB334 – Hearing – Health and Government Operations – Held on 1/29 – Result Pending – Mandates the Department of Health to create a universal newborn nurse home visiting program to be available for all families, requires data collection and reporting, and obligates insurers to cover and reimburse these services.
-(Companion to SB156)
+- HB334 – Passed House and Senate – Waiting for Governor’s signature or veto – Mandates the Department of Health to create a universal newborn nurse home visiting program to be available for all families, requires data collection and reporting, and obligates insurers to cover and reimburse these services.

 Health Related Bills: